 where $D(\vec{b})$ is the diffusion constant probed in direction \vec{b} .
-Data are usually measured for $N{grad} > 16$ different gradient directions, including b = 0.

-Equation (1) imposes several problems for the data analysis.
+Equation 1 imposes several problems for the data analysis.
 I. The model for the measured data S is nonlinear in D. II.
 The measured data S suffers from noise typical for NMR images.
 While for the non-diffusion weighted image S_0 a Gaussian noise model seems to be an appropriate approximation, the Rician distribution of the attenuated signal values $S{\vec{b}}$ can be significantly different from a Gaussian.
 Ignoring this introduces a bias into the estimation of the diffusion constant and hence all derived quantities.
 III.
 The lower the noise level in the measured data is, the more accurately the diffusion constant can be estimated.
 Thus, a noise reduction would be helpful to improve the accuracy of the diagnostic measures derived from the data.

-Typically, diffusion weighted images $S{\vec{b}}$ are measured for 15 to 100 diffusion gradient directions \vec{b} resulting in very high-dimensional data.
-It was the development of Diffusion Tensor Imaging (DTI) [9, 10] which triggered a plethora of clinical and neuroscience applications of DWI.
-There, the information in the diffusion weighted images is reduced to a three dimensional Gaussian distribution model for free anisotropic diffusion.
+Typically, diffusion weighted images $S{\vec{b}}$ are measured for up to 100 (or more) diffusion gradient directions \vec{b} resulting in very high-dimensional data.
+It was the development of diffusion tensor imaging (DTI, Basser, Mattiello, and LeBihan 1994a,b), see also Mori (2007) for an introduction, which triggered a plethora of clinical and neuroscience applications of DWI.
+There, the high-dimensional information in the diffusion weighted images is reduced to a Gaussian distribution model for free anisotropic diffusion.
 Within this model, diffusion is completely characterized by a rank-2 diffusion tensor \mathcal{D} , a symmetric positive definite 3×3 matrix with six independent components.
 This model describes diffusion completely if the microscopic diffusion properties within a voxel are homogeneous and non-restricted.
 In the presence of partial volume effects, like crossing fibers, this model is only an approximation.
-For these cases, more sophisticated models exist, which rely on the measurement of diffusion weighted images with high angular resolution [11, 12].
+For these cases, more sophisticated models exist, which rely on the measurement of diffusion weighted images with high angular resolution (Tuch, Weisskoff, Belliveau, and Wedeen 1999; Frank 2001).
 These shall not be considered in this paper.